SHRHarry/Intel-DevCup-2022/README.md

 ## Run without environment (pyinstaller)

- - To package it into an exe file, please follow the steps below:
+ - To package it into an exe file, please install the dependencies with:
 ```sh
 pip install Flask Flask-Cors pyinstaller
 ```